Print Friendly, PDF & Email

 Dear Gramps:

 Did Joseph Smith, Jr. teach that he was descended from the House of Ephraim?
 If so, did he mean this literally or allegorically?
 Can you explain or clarify regarding the distinctions between the House of Israel, the House of Judah, and the House of Ephraim?
 Are the names or words “Israel” and “Judah” interchangeable?
-Can a person whom Jewish people refer to as a gentile actually be of the House of Israel?
-I have read that members of the LDS Church sometimes refer to non LDS members as gentiles (even those non-members who are Jewish).
+Can a person whom Jewish people refer to as a gentile be of the House of Israel?
+I have read that members of the LDS Church sometimes refer to non-LDS members as Gentiles (even those non-members who are Jewish).
 Can you clarify?
 If a person becomes a member of the LDS Church, is he then “adopted” into the House of Israel, or was he truly a member all along and by joining, has found his “home”, so to speak?
 Please let me know if you can provide any guidance on these questions.
 Thank you.

 Shane